anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 The analysis focused on:

-- Pollutant values
+* Pollutant values
-- AQI patterns
+* AQI patterns
-- Relationships between features
+* Relationships between features
-- Data distribution
+* Data distribution
-- Historical trends
+* Historical trends

-EDA helped in understanding the data and selecting useful features for the model.
+EDA helped in understanding the characteristics of the data and identifying useful patterns and features for model development.

 It also provided a better understanding of the air-quality dataset before model training.